edwinb/Idris2-boot/docs/tutorial/interactive.rst

     :command! [line number] [name]

-When the REPL is loaded, it also starts a background process which accepts and responds to REPL commands, using ``idris --client``.
-For example, if we have a REPL running elsewhere, we can execute commands such as:
+It is also possible to invoke Idris in a mode which runs a REPL command, displays the result, then exits, using ``idris2 --client``.
+For example:

 ::

-    $ idris --client ':t plus'
+    $ idris2 --client ':t plus'
-    Prelude.Nat.plus : Nat -> Nat -> Nat
+    Prelude.plus : Nat -> Nat -> Nat
-    $ idris --client '2+2'
+    $ idris2 --client '2+2'
-    4 : Integer
+    4

 A text editor can take advantage of this, along with the editing commands, in order to provide interactive editing support.